Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Fairy</td>
       <td>They come in many shapes and sizes.
-Many confuse them with Pixies, despite sveral morphological differences.
-While they share several similarities such as insectoid wings and a beautiful, fair complexion, the most obvious differences btween the two is that true Fairies tend to be more intelligent than Pixies, often serving as the ruling class in the Seelie Courts, and are slightly taller than humans on average.</td>
+Many confuse them with Pixies, despite several morphological differences.
+While they share several similarities such as insectoid wings and a beautiful, fair complexion, the most obvious differences between the two is that true Fairies tend to be more intelligent than Pixies, often serving as the ruling class in the Seelie Courts, and are slightly taller than humans on average.</td>
     </tr>
     <tr>
       <td>Elf</td>